Budding Lawyers Advised To Follow Footsteps Of Quaid-e-Azam To Achieve Success In Legal Profession - UrduPoint

 The former judge of the High Court of Sindh said that the command and confidence of Quaid-e-Azam on the way to plead the cases in the court was unbelievable.

-He recalled that after completing his education as Barrister from Lincoln's Inn- London, Muhammad Ali Jinnah had also successfully served as Residency Barrister in the Lincoln's Inn- London for period of six months and he had been offered to continue work at Rs 1500 per month but he preferred to work as a private legal practitioner.
+He recalled that after completing his education as Barrister from Lincoln's Inn- London, Muhammad Ali Jinnah had also successfully served as Resident Magistrate at Bombay for period of six months and he had been offered to continue work at Rs 1500 per month but he preferred to work as a private legal practitioner.

 He said that as a lawyer Quaid-e-Azam was a constitutional expert, but, he had successfully pleaded cases of civil and criminal nature, simultaneously.